redpanda-data/connect/docs/processors/README.md

 their postmap targets for provided fields and their premap targets for required fields.

+The names of workflow stages may only contain alphanumeric, underscore and dash characters (they must match the regular expression `[a-zA-Z0-9_-]+`).

 The DAG is then used to execute the children in the necessary order with the maximum parallelism possible.
 You can read more about workflows in Benthos [in this document](../workflows.md).